 - Add compost

-(I don’t use chemical fertilizers, but if you do, you need to add a fourth step: Stop using chemical fertilizers!
-Chemical fertilizers deplete the soil and harm the environment.)
+(I don’t use chemical fertilizers, but if you do, you need to add a fourth step: Stop using chemical fertilizers to improve soil!
+Synthetic fertilizers deplete the soil and harm the environment.)

-Adding compost and rotted manure boosts the nutrient content of your garden soil and improves its ability to maintain a nice moisture balance.
-Using mulch helps to retain moisture, hold weeds at bay, and as it decomposes, it adds nutrients to the soil.
+Adding compost and rotted manure boosts the nutrient content of your garden soil and improves its ability to maintain a nice moisture balance in your organic garden.
+Using mulch helps to retain moisture, hold weeds at bay, and as it decomposes, it adds nutrients, making for the best soil you can grow a garden in.

 Improve soil right on site

-In a perfect world, you’d be able to build your soil with what you have on hand.
-(A speaker at a recent workshop said he’d leave a portion of his land wild, just so he’d have materials to turn into mulch right on site.)
+In a perfect world, you’d be able to build good organic soil with what you have on hand.
+A speaker at a recent workshop said he’d leave a portion of his land wild, just so he’d have plant materials to turn into mulch right on site.
+(Check out this post about how to grow plants for mulch.)
+That’s a great way to reduce inputs.
+Here are a few others:

 - Keep small livestock.
 Rabbit manure makes great fertilizer that can go directly on the garden.
 Chickens, goats, sheep, and cows (okay, so they’re big) make great poop, too, though you’ll need to let it sit for several months to mellow.